codeforequity-at/botium-connector-cognigy/README.md

 Default: 5000

 ### Roadmap
-* Support for additional channel content
+* Support for additional channel and channel content
 * Support for intent/entity asserter
 * Support for sentiment analyze